shimulhumayun/Terraform/README.md

-Hi Kelsy, I hope you're doing well.
-I am working on creating roles for AWS cdd datalake account.
-I have a question I was wondering if you could help.
-What is the process to request roles in access central?
-We'd like to map the access central role to an AWS role.
-For example, if a user requires access to a specific role then they should be able to submit the request through access central.
-If the role owner approves the request, then grant them access to that specific role.
+Thanks for the quick response.
+We have a new requirement where we're asked to redesign the access control.
+The current broad-read access role allows the data owner to view data unrestricted.
+So the goal here is to ensure minimum privilege and only allow data owner to view data that they own.
+We wanted create roles with specific data concepts and have them mapped to access central.